dagochen/GlancingMeter/readme.txt

 ### VERSION HISTORY ###

+v1.0 (FINAL)
+- cleaned up UI
+- reworked calculation and tracking
+- now uses seperated weaponskill and level of target
+- ignores pvp data which compromised statistics before
+- added button to jump to boss fights, which are also tracked seperated from lvl 63 NPCs

 V0.81
 - now uses difference in deapon- and defense-skill of target and player instead of level difference
 - now saves data over several sessions